 You need to place your chainsaw on a flat surface first.
 Make sure the spark plug is disconnected.
 The first step is to loosen the screws on the side of the guide bar.
 This is done to make sure the bar and the chain have the room it needs to perform further adjustment tasks.

 But if you completely remove the screws, don’t forget to keep the screws safely.
 A magnetic wristband can be very helpful for you in this case.
-So, find the best magnetic wristbands and keep these little things safe while you are working.
+[Check our article to find the best magnetic wristbands in the market]

 Some chainsaws, however, can have brakes attached to it directly to the side panel.
 In that case, you’ll have to unlock the brake before you can remove the side panel.